 HOST: Bellevue Botanical Garden Society

 FEE: Free.
 Donations encouraged.
-Suggested donation: $5 per person.
+Suggested donation is $5 per person.

 REGISTRATION: Not required.